Elective caesarean section is the preferred method of delivery: If you have had 2 previous CS deliveries.

 The midwives will get you up out of bed certainly by 12 hours after the operation because good mobility reduces the risk of making clots.

-You will wear TED stockings to improve blood flow in your legs whilst you are in hospital.
+You will wear TED stockings to improve blood flow to your legs whilst you are in hospital.

 Your baby can stay with you after CS unless special care or investigations are needed.